Cpstrommen/network-pi/README.md

 * Optional: Portainer or Rancher for container management

 ### Configuration
-- Edit `config.yml` to meet your requirements
+- Edit `example-config.yml` to meet your requirements and copy to `config.yml`
-- Change details in `docker-compose.yml` for your network
+- Change details in `example-docker-compose.yml` for your network and copy to `docker-compose.yml`
+- Add details to `example-inventory.ini` and copy to `inventory.ini`

 ### Installation
 - Clone this repository and `cd network-pi`